-Interested in shopping for clothing?
-You might enjoy a visit to Coleaur Ebene -- it's located within downtown Forte de France.
+Want to shop for some clothing?
+You might want to try Coleaur Ebene -- it's located in downtown Forte de France.
 The clothing is here is fashionable, but also speaks to a style that speaks to the African culture.
 Additionally, they sell cosmetics perfect for dark skin tones.
-Guests will be able to find them at 13 Rue Garnier Pages.
+You can find them at 13 Rue Garnier Pages.

-Some apparel shops located on Martinique are listed directly below.
+Some of the apparel shops on Martinique are summarized in the chart below.